endstone-insider/dwarf2cpp/README.md

 ## Limitations

-* Generated headers may not always compile out-of-the-box.
-Manual fixes may be necessary.
+* Generated headers may not compile out-of-the-box.
+Manual adjustments may be required.
-* Templates, inline functions, and macros cannot always be reconstructed faithfully.
+* Templates, inline functions, and macros cannot always be reconstructed accurately.
 * Only works with binaries compiled with DWARF debug info.
 Stripped or release binaries will not work.
 * Only trivially tested.
-It may not work on any binary with DWARF debug info.
+It may fail with certain binaries.

 ## Acknowledgements

-This project makes use of the following open source technologies:
+This project makes use of the following open-source technologies:

 * [LLVM Project](https://llvm.org/) - DWARF DebugInfo parser.
 * [pybind11](https://pybind11.readthedocs.io/) - C++/Python bindings.